Clyde R. Moore Sells 13,000 Shares of Kroger Co (NYSE:KR) Stock

-Kroger (NYSE:KR) last posted its quarterly earnings results on Thursday, June 18th.
-The company reported $1.22 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.12 by $0.10.
-Kroger had a net margin of 1.66% and a return on equity of 24.62%.
-The company had revenue of $41.55 billion for the quarter, compared to the consensus estimate of $40.92 billion.
-During the same period last year, the firm posted $0.72 EPS.
-The company’s revenue for the quarter was up 11.5% on a year-over-year basis.
-Equities research analysts anticipate that Kroger Co will post 2.84 earnings per share for the current year.
+Kroger (NYSE:KR) last released its quarterly earnings results on Thursday, June 18th.
+The company reported $1.22 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.12 by $0.10.
+Kroger had a return on equity of 24.62% and a net margin of 1.66%.
+The business had revenue of $41.55 billion during the quarter, compared to the consensus estimate of $40.92 billion.
+During the same quarter in the previous year, the business earned $0.72 EPS.
+The company’s quarterly revenue was up 11.5% on a year-over-year basis.
+As a group, sell-side analysts forecast that Kroger Co will post 2.84 earnings per share for the current fiscal year.

-Several large investors have recently bought and sold shares of the company.
-First Command Bank acquired a new stake in shares of Kroger during the 1st quarter worth approximately $27,000.
-Watson Rebecca bought a new position in Kroger during the 2nd quarter worth $27,000.
-Synovus Financial Corp increased its position in Kroger by 565.8% in the first quarter.
-Synovus Financial Corp now owns 1,012 shares of the company’s stock worth $30,000 after buying an additional 860 shares during the period.
-Optimum Investment Advisors bought a new stake in Kroger in the first quarter valued at $32,000.
-Finally, PrairieView Partners LLC acquired a new position in shares of Kroger during the first quarter valued at $33,000.
-77.77% of the stock is owned by institutional investors.
+A number of equities research analysts recently issued reports on the company.
+Goldman Sachs Group initiated coverage on Kroger in a research report on Tuesday, July 21st.
+They set a “neutral” rating and a $36.00 price target on the stock.
+JPMorgan Chase & Co. upped their target price on Kroger from $33.00 to $34.00 and gave the stock a “neutral” rating in a research note on Thursday, May 21st.
+Deutsche Bank increased their price target on Kroger from $33.00 to $35.00 in a research note on Friday, June 19th.
+Wells Fargo & Co increased their price target on Kroger from $37.00 to $38.00 and gave the company an “overweight” rating in a research note on Friday, May 22nd.
+Finally, CSFB increased their price target on Kroger from $33.00 to $35.00 and gave the company a “neutral” rating in a research note on Wednesday, April 29th.
+Three analysts have rated the stock with a sell rating, thirteen have given a hold rating and ten have given a buy rating to the stock.
+Kroger currently has an average rating of “Hold” and an average target price of $33.87.

-Several research firms have commented on KR.
-BMO Capital Markets raised their price objective on Kroger from $31.00 to $34.00 and gave the company a “market perform” rating in a research report on Thursday, June 11th.
-Goldman Sachs Group initiated coverage on Kroger in a report on Tuesday.
-They set a “neutral” rating and a $36.00 target price on the stock.
-Wolfe Research assumed coverage on Kroger in a report on Tuesday, March 31st.
-They issued an “outperform” rating for the company.
-Exane BNP Paribas assumed coverage on shares of Kroger in a research report on Thursday, March 26th.
-They issued an “underperform” rating and a $28.00 price objective for the company.
-Finally, CSFB boosted their target price on shares of Kroger from $33.00 to $35.00 and gave the stock a “neutral” rating in a research report on Wednesday, April 29th.
-Three equities research analysts have rated the stock with a sell rating, thirteen have issued a hold rating and ten have given a buy rating to the stock.
-The company currently has an average rating of “Hold” and an average target price of $33.87.
+Several institutional investors have recently bought and sold shares of the business.
+First Command Bank bought a new stake in shares of Kroger in the 1st quarter worth approximately $27,000.
+Watson Rebecca purchased a new position in Kroger in the 2nd quarter valued at approximately $27,000.
+Synovus Financial Corp grew its stake in Kroger by 565.8% in the 1st quarter.
+Synovus Financial Corp now owns 1,012 shares of the company’s stock valued at $30,000 after buying an additional 860 shares in the last quarter.
+Optimum Investment Advisors purchased a new position in Kroger in the 1st quarter valued at approximately $32,000.
+Finally, PrairieView Partners LLC purchased a new position in shares of Kroger during the 1st quarter valued at $33,000.
+77.77% of the stock is currently owned by hedge funds and other institutional investors.

 Kroger Company Profile